npn-devops/raviLogin/README.md

 poll scm by npn
-deploy to container plugin for automation
+deploy to container plugin for automation by pydi naidu